imgix/react-imgix/README.md

 #### customParams :: object

-Any other imgix params to add to the image `src`
+Any other imgix params to add to the image `src`.

 _For example_: